What is ACC?

 ACC Stands for Adrenocortical Cancer but is often known simply as adrenal cancer.

 ACC affects 1-2 people per million, per year, making it a very rare form of cancer.
 ACC occurs in the outer part of the adrenal gland.
 In adults, ACC most commonly occurs in the 4th or 5th decades of life.
 However, ACC can also affect children, where the disease may be less aggressive.
 In these situations, treatment differs from that of adults.
 Scientists do not yet know what causes ACC although there is on-going research being completed around the world – our support network can help to keep you in the loop and up-to-date on the research findings.
 You can download our detailed booklet on ACC by clicking on the button below and to the right.
 Below is a video, produced in 2019, of patients talking about their lives with ACC.

-Some questions you might have:
+In the Meantime; Some questions you might have:

 What are the Adrenal Glands?

 The body has two walnut-sized adrenal glands, one above each of the kidneys.
 Even though the glands are small they are important, as they produce several hormones (the body’s chemical messengers) that are important for life.
 The inner area of the gland produces a number of hormones, which help the body to maintain blood pressure and deal with sudden stress or threats.
 The outer area of the gland produces hormones called steroids.
 These steroids help the body to maintain blood pressure as well as salt and sugar levels.
 A steroid called cortisol is also an important messenger in our bodies’ response to stress and illness.

 How is ACC diagnosed?